-When we need money and we’re thinking about applying for a loan, one of the first things that comes into our mind is our credit rating.
+When we need money and we’re thinking about applying for a loan, one of the first things that come into our mind is our credit rating.
 So many people worry needlessly about their credit rating because, as we’ll show you in this article, your credit report (which gives you your credit rating) contains a lot of information which lenders interpret in different ways.
 A lot of people don’t know either that your credit rating is only a part of the decision-making process that a lender uses to come up with a decision on your instalment loan application.

-In this article, the Oyster Loan teams looks at:
+In this article, the Oyster Loan teams look at:

 - what’s on your credit report

 - can instalment loans improve your credit rating?

 - can instalment loans make your credit rating worse?

 - do guarantor loans help your credit rating and should you take one out?